-- 1. Use a plastic scraper to remove excess sealant. - 2.
-Clean all areas to be resealed with mineral spirits and clean rags.
+- 1. Use a plastic scraper to remove excess sealant, any cracked or peeled sealant, or any voids in the sealant. - 2.
+Clean all areas to be resealed with mineral spirits and clean rags. - 3.
+Make sure that all areas to be resealed are absolutely dry before new sealant is applied.

 MINERAL SPIRITS IS A FLAMMABLE LIQ-UID.
-USE EXTREME CARE WHEN HAN-DLING AND USING.
-DO NOT EXPOSE TO OPEN FLAME, SPARKS, OR SMOKING MA-TERIAL.
+USE EXTREME CARE WHEN HANDLING AND USING.
+DO NOT EXPOSE TO OPEN FLAME, SPARKS, OR SMOKING MATERIAL.
 DO NOT USE IN UNVENTILATED AREAS.